localcc/PalworldModdingKit/README.md

 > [!NOTE]
 > You may see a popup on launch about Wwise project path issues, ignore it and press the X in the corner to close the popup.

+> [!IMPORTANT]
+> The next step in the process will be to create a Compatible Blueprint Mod, More information listed here [ue4ss Blueprint Docs](https://docs.ue4ss.com/feature-overview/blueprint-modloader.html)

 ## Help